nohzafk/cli2eli/README.md

 }
 ```
 The `chain-call` and `chain-pass` fields allow for sequential execution of commands.
 In this example, after stopping a container, it will automatically prompt to remove it.
 This chaining can be cancelled at any point using `Ctrl-g`, providing flexibility in the workflow.

+In this example, when `chain-pass` is set to `true`, the result of the `delete container` command is passed to the `remove container` command for selection.
+This is instead of using the command defined in the `remove container` argument.
+As a result, after the container is stopped, running `docker ps` again won't display the container.

+If you don't need to pass on the value, set `chain-pass` to `false` or leave this field unset.

 ## License
 CLI2ELI is released under the [MIT License](LICENSE.md).
 Feel free to use, modify, and distribute it as per the license terms.